W&L Law School Flags

 Admission Decisions: Beyond the Numbers

-W&L Law actively seeks a diverse student body whose members are of different racial, ethnic, economic, and geographic backgrounds.
+W&L Law actively seeks a diverse student body whose members are of different backgrounds with a variety of life experiences.
 The admission process is highly individualized.
 Students are not ranked by any numerical index, nor is there an assigned weight given to any objective or subjective factor presented in the application.

 The Admissions Committee considers the cumulative undergraduate grade-point average, trends in grades, the rigor of an applicant’s academic program, the quality of the school attended, the admissions test score(s) submitted (LSAT, GRE or both), extracurricular activities, community service, evidence of leadership, graduate study, work experience, assessments of recommenders, and any information presented in the applicant’s personal statement, among other factors.
 Applicants are encouraged to visit the school to sit in on classes, tour the facility, and talk with students and faculty.
 A generous scholarship endowment allows W&L Law to assist a large percentage of its students with merit-based scholarship awards.